Accessibility Tools

 Trusted resources for parents and caregivers of newborns can be found here.
 These resources were curated by the Nursing division’s Maternal Child Health program staff.

-A New Parent Support Group is available online through the Desmond-Fish Library.
+• Online through the Desmond-Fish Library.
 More information can be found on their website.

 The Child Find Program is also available to families with infants who would benefit from additional screening and monitoring.
 Child Find is a statewide program which offers regular screening tests to children at risk for delay in growth and development.
 The program also provides referrals to other programs and diagnostic services in the community for children birth to 3 years who may have special needs.
 For more information about the program, please view the Child Find Flyer.